 At any point, assign students an adaptive pre-assessment for any domain.
 Afterward, check your dashboard to gauge their progress, and assign more practice as needed.
 Using this information, you can group your students accordingly to encourage more social learning.
 Though kids have the option to use either the web or the tablet app, they're likely to find the app more appealing; the touch interface may allow better manipulation of tools such as the virtual scratch pad and highlighter.Continue reading Show less

-Freckle is a practice website (and app) for grades K–8 that addresses skills and concepts for Common Core State Standards (CCSS) and Next Generation Science Standards (NGSS).
-From the dashboard, teachers can create rosters and add students, and students can sign in with their names and a class code.
-Teachers will find various reporting features, printable worksheets, a weekly student practice feed, progress monitoring tools, articles and assignments for core subject areas, and more.
-Teachers can peruse a set of sample student questions as well, allowing teachers to differentiate standards-based content for students (from basic math facts to writing skills to science inquiry lessons).
-Freckle is offered to teachers for free, but the School Edition upgrade offers more inquiry-based lessons and more comprehensive reports, and allows teachers to assign an unlimited number of targeted benchmark assessments.
+Freckle is a practice website (and app) for grades K–12 that addresses standards-based skills and concepts in core subject areas.
+From the dashboard, teachers can create rosters manually or import from Google Classroom.
+Teachers will find a plethora of ready-to-assign content in the form of pre-tests, 3-, 5-, or 10-question assessments, printable or digitally sharable worksheets, inquiry-based lessons, and benchmark assessments.
+In addition, they'll have access to video tutorials, student dashboards, student progress monitoring tools, and more.
+Teachers can find a set of sample student questions as well, allowing them to differentiate standards-based content for students from a comprehensive, ever-growing library of resources.
+Freckle is offered to teachers for free, but the School Edition upgrade offers unlimited access to assignments, lessons, reports, and targeted benchmark assessments.